JacobLondon/collections/README.md

 // - snip -
 ```

-To include user-defined functions and use them in the JSON definition, simply `#include` the relevant header file ABOVE the `#include <collections/collections.h>` where the type is defined with,for example `DEF_LIST_INT`
+To include user-defined functions and use them in the JSON definition, simply `#include` the relevant header file ABOVE the `#include <collections/collections.h>` where the type is defined with, for example `DEF_LIST_INT`

 ### Docs
 Run `make docs` then see `DOCS.md`.